 One of Ukraine’s most senior officials tells The Daily Beast that the West hasn’t offered enough military support because it didn’t believe in Kyiv’s resolve.

 Anna Nemtsova is a correspondent for The Daily Beast based in Moscow.
-Her work has also appeared in The Washington Post, Politico, PRI, Foreign Policy, nbcnews.com, Marie Claire, and The Guardian.
+Her work has also appeared in The Washington Post, Politico, PRI, Foreign Policy, nbcnews.com, Marie Claire, Newsweek, The Atlantic and The Guardian.
 She is the winner of the 2012 Persephone Miel Fellowship and a 2015 recipient of the prestigious IWMF Courage in Journalism award.
 Follow her @annanemtsova.